mooz/xkeysnail/README.md

 ## FAQ

-### How do I fix Firefox capturing Alt before xkeysnail?
+### How do I fix Firefox capturing Alt before keyscrew?

 In the Firefox location bar, go to `about:config`, search for `ui.key.menuAccessKeyFocuses`, and set the Value to `false`.

 ## License

-`xkeysnail` is distributed under GPL.
+`keyscrew` is distributed under GPL.

-    xkeysnail
+    keyscrew
     Copyright (C) 2018 Masafumi Oyamada

     This program is free software: you can redistribute it and/or modify